 NJ TRANSIT’S TITLE VI AND ADA COMMITMENT AND COMPLIANCE

-NJ TRANSIT's Executive Director, senior management, and all supervisors and employees share direct responsibility for carrying out NJ TRANSIT's commitment to Title VI and the ADA.
-NJ TRANSIT's Office of Civil Rights (OCR) ensures accountability in this commitment, and supports all parts of the organization in meeting their respective Title VI and ADA obligations.
-OCR coordinates internally with all appropriate offices in the investigation of complaints of discrimination, and takes a lead role in responding to requests for information about NJ TRANSIT's civil rights obligations and operations.
+NJ TRANSIT’s President and CEO, executive management team, and all supervisors and employees share direct responsibility for carrying out NJ TRANSIT’s commitment to Title VI and the ADA.
+NJ TRANSIT’s Office of Civil Rights and Diversity Programs (OCRDP) ensures accountability in this commitment and supports all parts of the organization in meeting their respective Title VI and ADA obligations.
+OCRDP coordinates internally with all appropriate offices in the investigation and closeout of complaints of discrimination.

 ADDITIONAL CIVIL RIGHTS COMPLIANCE

-In addition to Title VI and ADA, NJ TRANSIT complies with the below federal and state civil rights laws and is committed to providing its program and services without discrimination in accordance with:
+In addition to Title VI and ADA, NJ TRANSIT complies with the federal and state civil rights laws listed below, and is committed to providing its programs and services without discrimination in accordance with:

 - Section 504 of the Rehabilitation Act of 1973, which prohibits discrimination based on disability;

 - Title IX of the Education Amendments Act of 1972, which prohibits discrimination based on sex in education programs or activities;

 - Age Discrimination Act of 1975, which prohibits discrimination based on age;

 - U.S. Department of Homeland Security regulation 6 C.F.R.
 Part 19, which prohibits discrimination based on religion in social service programs;